Images¶

 Inverser¶

-Pour inverser la direction de l’image, nous utilisons l’option origin
+Pour inverser la direction de l’image, nous utilisons l’option origin.

 plt.imshow(img, origin='lower', cmap='hot');